This is the least epic thing you will see from this franchise.

-Do Not Taunt Cthulhu: A rare example of a heroic Cthulhu being taunted appeared in the Storm of Chaos campaign, where Teclis turned up and One-Hit Kill-ed the entire daemonic army.
+A rare example of a heroic Cthulhu being taunted appeared in the Storm of Chaos campaign, where Teclis turned up and One-Hit Kill-ed the entire daemonic army.
 The Imperial Grand Theogonist then called him a Dirty Cowardfor using magic, so Teclis demostrated why one Can't Argue with Elves by pissing off and letting the Empire fight on alonenote He knew they would win, but decided to let them do all the dying to teach them a lesson in manners.

 Averted in earlier editions of Bretonnia: Peasants who proved themselves had the chance of being upgraded to nobility.
-Now they just get a fat hog and some jewels (which likely wont last long anyhow).
+Now they just get a fat hog and some jewels (which likely won't last long anyhow).
 It's still possible for a Bretonnian peasant to be knighted for acts of great nobility, such as saving a Damsel in Distress.
 Not that it happens often.
 Three times so far since the founding of Bretonnia - over 1500 years ago.
-Not to mention that Bretonnian laws of nobility defines a noble as anyone whose ancestors on both sides were nobles for the last two generations.
+Bretonnian laws of nobility defines a noble as anyone whose ancestors on both sides were nobles for the last two generations.
 Anyone else is a peasant.
 A peasant may be knighted, but his line will die out immediately since his children will, by definition, be peasants.

 Elective Monarchy: The Empire has their emperors elected by the courts of the chieftains of the provinces.
 Though their first emperor is now a god.
 The High Elves also elect their Phoenix Kings in a similar fashion, and it's been a long time since they elected the son of the previous Phoenix King.
 (Incidentally, their first Phoenix King was essentially an avatar of their primary god.)